With an eye on Russia, U.S. to increase nuclear capabilities

 In the long term, the U.S. military will also develop a new nuclear-armed sea-launched cruise missile.
 The missile could have the less powerful option, but a decision has not been made, and will take up to a decade to develop, officials said.

-Greg Weaver, deputy director of strategic capabilities at the Pentagon, said the United States would be willing to limit developing the missile if Russia would “redress the imbalance in non-strategic nuclear forces.”
+Greg Weaver, deputy director of strategic capabilities at the Pentagon, said the United States would be willing to limit developing the missile if Russia would “redress the imbalance in non-strategic nuclear forces”.

 Weaver said the most difficult task for those working on the review was trying to address the gap between Russian and American non-strategic nuclear weapons.